 Life at UBC

-UBC has developed a wide variety of student services for Aboriginal students, including admission policies, housing and financial awards.
+UBC has developed a wide variety of student services for Indigenous students, including admission policies, housing and financial awards.
 Self-identification is optional.
-If you choose to self-identify on your admission application, UBC will provide you with information on Aboriginal programs, scholarships and bursaries.
+If you choose to self-identify on your admission application, UBC will provide you with information on Indigenous programs, scholarships and bursaries.
 See the UBC Undergraduate Programs and Admissions page for more info.

 Funding and Finance